ChrisTaylorDeveloper/web-email-harvest/README.md

 ## Usage

-Place urls to scan in `urls.txt` then run `./scrape-emails-from-page.sh`.
+Place urls to scan in a file called `urls.txt` then run `./scrape-from-page.sh`.
 Email addresses are output to terminal.